-You can configure SATA (Serial ATA) control to operate in IDE (native/compatible) or AHCI (Advanced Host Controller Interface) modes from this menu.
+You can configure SATA (Serial ATA) control to operate in AHCI (Advanced Host Controller Interface) or RAID (Redundant Array of Independent disks) modes from this menu.
 The SATA Mode should be set BEFORE installing an operating system, and after you have backed up all necessary files and data (see sidebar).
-Install the Intel Rapid Storage Technology driver to support your SATA drive if set up in AHCI mode (see "Intel® Rapid Storage Technology" on page 7 - 29).